muatik/flask-profiler/README.md

 ```

 ### Ignored endpoints
-Flask-profiler will try to track every endpoint defined so far when init_app() is invoked.
-If you want to exclude some of the endpoints, you can define matching regex for them as follows:
+Flask-profiler will try to track every endpoint defined so far when
+Profiler.init_app() is invoked.
+If you want to exclude some of the
+endpoints, you can define matching regex for them as follows:

 ```python
 app.config["flask_profiler"] = {